jamiekwan/jamiekwan.github.io/_posts/2016-11-07-philosophy.md

 published: false
 ---

 Today's my 25th birthday.
 It's been a year since I finished some sort of formal education.
+It's been a year since I started working my first full-time career.

+This part of my life has me thinking -- much like any other Millennial -- what do I actually do?
+I have a relatively unique background as a designer, and seek to combine what I do.

+<h4 class="article-subheading">Can my professional identity be defined in some sort of title, beyond the name of my actual job?</h4>

 <br>
 <h4 class="article-subheading">I am an Experience Designer.</h4>